 In fact, heating up these oils before using them can help them penetrate the hair more effectively, creating softer and smoother hair cuticles.

 Lighter oils can be more beneficial for low porosity hair whereas heavy oils and butters can cause product build up.

 This can make hair drier and more damaged.
 It’s recommended that you experiment with different oils to find out what works best for your hair type.

-If you have a dry or sensitive scalp then you could add essential oils such as peppermint or lavender to help soothe and calm an irritated scalp.
+If you have a dry or sensitive scalp then you could add essential oils such as peppermint or lavender to help manage frizz and soothe an irritated scalp.

 Mixing oils to get the right combination for your hair is one of the best methods.

 COCO&CO’s pure, odorless & clear coconut oil is rich with Vitamin E and fatty acids which are responsible for improving scalp circulation and balancing the oil production.